CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/03a-Use-Apache-Spark-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a lakehouse and upload files
+- Task 1: Create a lakehouse and upload files
-- Create a notebook
+- Task 2: Create a notebook
-- Load data into a dataframe
+- Task 3: Load data into a dataframe
-- Explore data in a dataframe
+- Task 4: Explore data in a dataframe
-- Filter a dataframe
+- Task 5: Filter a dataframe
-- Aggregate and group data in a dataframe
+- Task 6: Aggregate and group data in a dataframe
-- Use Spark to transform data files
+- Task 7: Use Spark to transform data files
-- Use dataframe methods and functions to transform data
+- Task 8: Use dataframe methods and functions to transform data
-- Save the transformed data
+- Task 9: Save the transformed data
-- Save data in partitioned files
+- Task 10: Save data in partitioned files
-- Work with tables and SQL
+- Task 11: Work with tables and SQL
-- Create a table
+- Task 12: Create a table
-- Run SQL code in a cell
+- Task 13: Run SQL code in a cell
-- Visualize data with Spark
+- Task 14: Visualize data with Spark
-- View results as a chart
+- Task 15: View results as a chart
-- Get started with **matplotlib**
+- Task 16: Get started with **matplotlib**
-- Use the **seaborn** library
+- Task 17: Use the **seaborn** library
-- Save the notebook and end the Spark session
+- Task 18: Save the notebook and end the Spark session

 ## Estimated timing: 45 minutes